You are viewing a story from harrypotterfanfiction.com

 “Sorry, I didn’t come up earlier, Wendy.
 I’ve a really important letter for you now.
-Will you take this straight to my dad and bring back his reply as quickly as possible?
+Will you take this straight to my dad and bring his reply back as quickly as possible?
 I’ve a treat here for you and I bet Dad will give you another one when you get home.
 Or Lily will.”
 He grinned.
 Lily was mad about Wendelin and just a little jealous she hadn’t an owl of her own yet.
 She’d made up for it by spoiling Wendelin rotten the last couple of days before he’d left for Hogwarts.

 Wendelin reached out a leg and he tied the note to it, then handed her the treat, which she took before flying off.

-Rose smiled.
+She smiled.
 “All right.
 I’m sorry if I rushed you, but honestly, you’d have spent the rest of the day on it, given the chance.”